ETHZ-RobotX/SuperMegaBot/docs/HowToRunSoftware.md

 # You should see the robot model in Rviz
 ```

 > You might need to restart the base if the robot does not respond to the teleop control

+In order to control the SMB with the joystick, you should keep presing the L1 button while driving and use the left stick to control the robot.

+!!!!
+THIS WILL CHANGE !!!!!!

 ### Autonomous Mode